5 Legit Ways to Block Ads on YouTube [Tested June 2025]

 Why shouldn’t you block ads on YouTube?

 Ads do more than ensure YouTube has the revenue it needs to keep running its platform.
-YouTube also shares part of its ad earnings with content creators, known as YouTubers.
+YouTube also shares part of its ad earnings with the content creators on their platform.
 This encourages YouTubers to continue to create more content and also funds their efforts.

 If you frequently watch content creators on YouTube, blocking ads may prevent them from earning money from their videos.
 Watching ads is a free way to support their work.